kendraio/kendraio-app/docs/workflow/implementation.rst

 Implications when working with forms
 ------------------------------------

-This is particularly important if a flow contains a form that gathers input from the user.
-When a form is submitted, the next block in the flow is triggered and passed the data from the form.
+This is particularly important if a Flow contains a form that gathers input from the user.
+When a form is submitted, the next block in the Flow is triggered and passed the data from the form.
 This will then pass on execution to it's child - until any block emits the same output as it did before the form was submitted.
-The moment output does not change, processing will stop and no more blocks in the flow will run.
+The moment output does not change, processing will stop and no more blocks in the Flow will run.